EPM 101Planning & Budgeting

-Planning and Budgeting 101: What It Really Is, Why It Breaks and How Finance Uses It to Run the Business
+Planning and Budgeting 101: What It Really Is, Why It Breaks and How Finance Uses It

 Planning and budgeting are the processes organizations use to translate strategy into financial expectations and operating targets.